rflynn/wharfrat/README.md

   command: setup.py test
 ```

 This is an instance named "webapp".
 It uses the image "busybox".
 You can also
 give it a command `build: mydir` which will cause it to run `docker build mydir`
 and use the resultant image.
+If you specify a build command, you can also
+specify a dockerfile command, witht the same argument as the -f argument to
+docker build.
+If paths in the file are relative, they will be resolved relative
+to the yml file, not the working directory (similar to Make)

 ## Running a task